 1. It helps calm the stress response in your body.

 Although some stress is actually good for us, I think we all know by now that whatever we can do to lower the stress we feel is important for our overall health and wellbeing.
-It is no longer surprising news that many major deceases are caused by stress.
-Your stress response or “fight or flight response” causes actual physiological changes in your body which can cause serious health consequences, if we are chronically stressed.
+It is no longer surprising news that many major diseases are caused by stress.
+Your stress response or “fight, flight, freeze response” causes actual physiological changes in your body which can cause serious health consequences, over time if we are chronically stressed.